Campaign for a permanent home – CDC Plans Blocked

 4) new library building Option B .

-The Design Team developed further two of these approaches into two options that were presented at the third community meeting in May 2024.
+The Design Team developed further two of these approaches into two options that were presented at the third community meeting in May 2024, leading to a final preference for building a new library facility, combining Options A and B. The estimated project cost would be $18-20 million.

 The meetings on May 1st and 2nd presented plans and renderings (simulated views) of two leading design choices for a new branch on the former CDC site: